Online Banking Security

 - Don’t use a public or shared computer.
 Online banking should be conducted on a computer that you know to be safe and secure.
 If you must use a computer other than your own, make sure to clear the browser history and cookies and always log out of your account.

 - Verify your last login date.
 Your login information appears on the My Accounts page.
-If you feel that the information may be inaccurate, call us immediately at (800) 480-2265, 24 hours a day, 7 days a week.

 - Protect your answers to security questions.
 Consider using fake answers to commonly asked questions like the name of your high school or the street you lived on growing up.
 You can enter any answers to these questions as long as you can remember them later.